 4. Watch Out for Cultural Differences

-5. Use a Safe, Secure Web Host to Serve Your App/Users
+5. Use a Safe, Secure Web Host

-App developers start out as cheaply as they can, looking a web host that will give them “unlimited” space and bandwidth for pennies a month.
-And this will work … if your app isn’t popular.
-But, if your app becomes popular, it may be a one-and-done if you’ve chosen a web host that isn’t safe, secure, able to support all of your bandwidth needs.
+Some app developers start as cheaply as they can, looking for a web host that will give them “unlimited” space and bandwidth for pennies a month.
+And this will work if your app isn’t popular.
+But if your app becomes popular, crashes might become the norm.
+A cheap, insecure web host will end up costing you customers and revenue.